wp-plugins/iremotewp/readme.txt

 * You can install theme or plugin selected group with Group operations *NEW!
 * Display post, pages, comments and edit instantly *NEW!
 * Scheduled automated backups of your websites to your FTP area. *NEW!
+* iRemoteWP plugin will get automaticaly key activation after the plugin activated. *NEW!
+* iRemoteWP plugin will automaticaly update itself. *NEW!

 = Free Key Features For Everyone =